iinasofia/transcriptomics-R/README.md

 dev.off()

-# Histogram of count distribution
+# Histogram of count distribution  - this will create a plot of read count distributions AFTER FILTERING
 # pseudocount of 0.25 added to values to prevent logging zero values
 # therefore O CPM = lcpm -6.9
 AvgCounts <- rowMeans(y.Filt$counts)